 Using this new app has become an integral and enjoyable part of my workflow, but take a look and decide for yourself.
 Check out my latest course Lightroom Mobile First Look to learn more.

-Tags: Photography, Chris Orwig, Lightroom, Adobe Lightroom, LIghtroom Mobile, Media Management
+Tags: Adobe Lightroom, Chris Orwig, Lightroom, LIghtroom Mobile, Media Management, Photography

 Thanks for signing up.

 Sign up and receive emails about lynda.com and our online training library:

 Keep up with news, tips, and latest courses with emails from lynda.com.